alexfernandez/alexfernandez.github.io/2017/origins-language.md

 or 15–10 kya.

 [García Calvo (2003)](#ref03)
-reconstructs a prehistoric language ancestral to Indo-European and Proto-Indo-European with just two consonants per syllable and without vowels.
+reconstructed a prehistoric language ancestral to Indo-European and Proto-Indo-European with just two consonants per syllable and without vowels.
 In constrast,